jakimowb/enmapbox_testmigration2/doc/source/general/glossary.rst

     band name
         Defined by GDAL data model.
 Accessible via `gdal.Band.GetDescription()`.

+    bad band multiplier
+        The bad band multiplier value is indicating whether a :term:`band` is usable (1) or not (0).
+        Also see :term:`bad bands list` for details.

     bbl
     bad bands list
-        List of bad band multiplier values of each :term:`band`, typically 0 for bad bands and 1 for good bands.
+        List of :term:`bad band multiplier` values of each :term:`band`, typically 0 for bad bands and 1 for good bands.

+        Historically that information is stored in ENVI format and domain.
+        Accessible via `gdal.Dataset.GetMetadataItem('fwhm', 'ENVI')`.

+        We store that information band-wise in the default domain.
+        Accessible via `gdal.Band.GetMetadataItem('bad band multiplier')`.

     center wavelength